PhazeRoOman/thawani-for-woocommerce/README.md

 ## Contribution

-The Thawani for Woocommerce plugin is an open source project since we wanted to allow the community to be a part of it's development.
-If you wish to contribute and be part of this project look at the [Contribute](./CONTRIBUTING.md) file.
+The Thawani for Woocommerce plugin is a community project launched by [PhazeRo](https://phaze.ro/) where we would like to give everyone the opportunity to be a part of it's development.
+If you wish to contribute and be part of this project look at the [Contribution](./CONTRIBUTING.md) file.

 ## Features